lilyroses/Advent-of-Code-2022/README.md

 - `solutions/` : The solutions file contains all of the solutions for the event.
 Each solution is contained within its own folder, named for the day the challenge corresponds to (e.g., `day_1`...`day_25`.)

-- `day_n/` : Each of these directories contains:
+- `day_{n}/` : Each of these directories contains:

   - `instructions.md` : Instructions for the challenge, copied and pasted directly from the Advent of Code webpage for that challenge.

   - `input.txt` : The input data for that challenge, again copied directly from the Advent of Code website.

-  - `solution.py`/`solution.ipynb` : A pure Python script or Jupyter notebook containing the code solutions.
-Ideally, each day will have both a `.py` solution (pure Python script) and a `.ipynb` file (Jupyter notebook) so that anyone struggling with the challenge can use an interactive Jupyter notebook to walk through the steps themselves, with extra explanation added in Markdown cells.
+  - `solution.ipynb` : An interactive Jupyter notebook containing code solutions in an interactive.
+Ideally, so that anyone struggling with the challenge can use an interactive Jupyter notebook to walk through the steps themselves, with extra explanation added in Markdown cells.

 ---

+## TODO

+- [ ] Update `generate_challenge_files.ipynb` into a pure Python module.
+- [ ] Discard/hide miscellaneous files such as the template files.
+- [ ] Redo Day 7 with original solution
+- [ ] Implement each day's solution as a pure Python module
+- [ ] Add more Markdown cells to each solution's `.ipynb` file to create a more "tutorial" style Jupyter notebook